 With the launch of MiUI, a new process will exist for maintaining employer accounts as they switch between reimbursing and contributing status.
 Unlike previous processes, employers will utilize one account regardless of any changes to their reporting method.
 All functions—whether reimbursing or contributing—will be completed within the same account.
 A new account number will not be assigned.

-The Two System Transition period refers to the time when both MiWAM and MiUI systems will be in use.
+The Two System Transition period refers to the time when both the MiWAM and MiUI systems will be used.

-Between December 15, 2025 and Summer 2026, tax functionalities will be available in MiUI while benefit functionalities will continue to be accessed in MiWAM.
+Between the time when MiUi launches and Summer 2026, tax functionalities will be available in MiUI while benefit functionalities will continue to be accessed in MiWAM.

 When to Use MiUI: